Hiring and Paying an Independent Contractor

 - Outsourcing non-essential tasks, like IT and maintenance, so you don't have to set up a new department within your company

-- Being able to terminate the relationship easily without the paperwork and potential problems that go with firing an employee.
+- Being able to end the relationship easily without the paperwork and potential problems that go with firing an employee

-- Less hiring paperwork, fewer reports, and payments to the IRS.
+- Less hiring paperwork, fewer reports, and fewer payments to the IRS

 As the hiring employer, there are still some things you must do to hire and start paying that independent contractor.